 - The second thing to do is to fix the malware issue.
 That’s where this toolset comes into the picture.

 We tested 11 malware removal plugins (and then some) that let you detect malware on your WordPress website.
-And we tested them on the basis of the following factors:
+And we tested them primarily on the basis of the following factors (in addition to our exhaustive list of other factors; more on this later):

 - Precision: How well does the plugin detect malware.
 Does it miss malware?